 If there’s one thing for certain, it’s that both Bluehost and SiteGround are big names in the industry.
 Even so, each of them seems to have a specific purpose.
-In my experience, Bluehost is the chosen one for beginners, thanks to its ease of use.
+In our experience, Bluehost is the chosen one for beginners, thanks to its ease of use.
 SiteGround, on the other hand, more often than not, appeals to businesses.

 So in this Bluehost vs SiteGround comparison, let's see what made these providers worth such a recommendation.
 Also, let's find out which one of them should be trusted with your website.